|Path: Home / Country list / Men at Work signs / in China

-If the sign is directed towards workmen telling them not to dig into a cable under the surface then the drawing should be like the one where we removed the man.
-The recipient of the message shouldn't be in the picture.
+If the sign is directed towards workmen telling them not to dig into a cable under the surface then the drawing should not show the man.
+The target of the message shouldn't be in the picture.
 And the spade should hit the wire.

 |N. Heerink wrote me:

 Because of the Olympics construction work is going on at so many places all over Beijing (3 metro lines at the same time) that the modern men-at-work signs are running out.
 They have to fall back to the old handicraft stock.

 Finally some news from China that's not depressing.
 Certainly for collectors.
 Two really nice finds.
 Enjoy.

 Construction ahead - cars should take another route

 The same guy can be seen in the picture at the top of this page where he is telling us that we should make a detour.
 Here, however, he is radiating some good solid advice: You must wear your helmet.